samrosenberg425/PyfMRI-Univariate-Analysis-GUI/README.md

 ## Usage Notes
 This script is intended to be used to conduct a univariate contrast such as a words versus scramble task used as a VWFA localizer.
-It contains seeveral functions outlined below
+It contains several functions outlined below
 ### Input
 #### Data
 - fmriprepped functional data \